kaband/PSMame-Screensaver/README.md

 # PSMame-Screensaver
-This is a screensaver which uses MAME to run arcade games in an attract mode fashion.
-A game is selected at random, mame executes the game and plays it for a set runtime.
+A Windows screensaver using MAME to run arcade games in an attract mode fashion.
+Game is selected at random, mame executes the game and plays it for a set runtime.
 Once the runtime is reached, mame exits and repeat!

 PSMame-Screensaver is written in Powershell and then compiled to an .exe (.scr) with a powershell wrapper.
 It was written to run on my home MAME cabinet.
 I wrote the first version in 2015 and wanted to share.
 It's been cleaned up, a configuration program added and the entire project posted here on github.